wwoast/constantina/docs/INSTALL.md

 detail in shared hosting environments that don't allow you to specify an `INSTANCE` environment variable in configuration.
 Rather than fight your hosting provider, just use the default virtualenv and instance settings.

+Now that Constantina is a Python3 project, it takes a bit more effort to make VirtualEnv environments that can be relocated to shared-hosting environments.
+This is because of dependencies like `pillow` which rely on `libjpeg` and other C libraries to be in specific locations on the target server, which live in inconsistent paths on different Linux distributions.
+In this case, if you can't build the VirtualEnv on your server, I recommend making a Virtual Machine that matches your server's Linux distribution and platform (i686, x86_64).
+Once you do this, make sure the Python version exactly match the server OS you're working with, and that `constantina.ini` and your `make-venv.sh` script has the exact filesystem paths you use on your server.

 #### Other Notes